In loving memory of

 Azzim as a young boy

 “Azzim Dukes was my little brother.
 When he was 17, he was fatally shot while I was serving 10 years in prison.
+Two of my older brothers were also shot and killed.
+I’ve seen every form of a broken home that a kid can experience.
+If we don’t act, most kids from these homes will end up in circumstances like Azzim.”

-L to R: Maleek’s brothers, Pudd, Darrell, and Azzim
+Maleek’s brothers, Pudd, Darrell, and Azzim

-But mentors and boxing changed all of that.
 Now an indisputable champion, Maleek is making sure that every young person has someone in their corner.